 Preprocessing will be performed in Matlab (version R2024b) using open-source software plugins and custom scripts.
 Raw BDF files will be imported into EEGLAB (version 2024.2) (Delorme & Makeig, 2004) using the BioSig plugin (https://sourceforge.net/projects/biosig/), and the data from the blocks will be merged.
 An oscilloscope will be used to measure any delays in trigger timing, and this will be accounted for in the analysis if necessary.
 The data will be high-pass filtered (non-causal Butterworth impulse response function, half-amplitude cutoff of 0.1 Hz, 12 dB/oct roll-off) and low-pass filtered (non-causal Butterworth impulse response function, half-amplitude cutoff of 45 Hz, 12 dB/oct roll-off).
-The data will be downsampled to 256 Hz to make processing faster, and high-pass filtered using a Butterworth IIR filter, with a frequency cutoff of 0.5 0.1 Hz, roll-off parameters of 12 dB/oct and 40 dB/dec, a half-amplitude cut off of -3dB, a filter order of 2, and with DC bias removed.
+The data will be downsampled to 256 Hz to make processing faster.

 Artifact correction will be performed using EEGLAB's independent component analysis (ICA), using the Infomax algorithm (Bell & Sejnowski, 1995).
 Components associated with eyeblinks and horizontal eye movements will be removed by visual inspection.
 Channels with excessive levels of noise determined by visual inspection will be interpolated using EEGLAB's spherical interpolation algorithm.
-To be consistent, the visual and auditory The data will be re-referenced using the average of all of the electrodes (because mastoids-referencing has the potential to subtract out potentially relevant auditory processing activity), and then segmented from -500 ms to 800 ms -400 ms to 400 ms and baseline-corrected (using the average activity from -400 ms to 0 ms for artifact identification only, since windowing will also be done in Python before computing PCI and LZc).
-Segments of data that contain voltage-threshold artifacts (+-150100 microvolts) will be flagged for subsequent removal.
-Finally, a low-pass filter will be applied using a non-causal Butterworth impulse response function with a half-amplitude cutoff of 45 Hz and 12 dB/oct roll-off.
+To be consistent, the visual and auditory data will be re-referenced using the average of all of the electrodes (because mastoids-referencing has the potential to subtract out potentially relevant auditory processing activity), and then segmented from -400 ms to 400 ms and baseline-corrected (using the average activity from -400 ms to 0 ms for artifact identification only, since windowing will also be done in Python before computing PCI and LZc).
+Segments of data that contain voltage-threshold artifacts (+-100 microvolts) will be flagged for subsequent removal.